mkdika/mrsa/README.md

-# Movie Reviews Sentiment Analysis Project
+# Movie Reviews Sentiment Analysis Proof of Concept Project

-This project consist of the section:
+This project consist of some section:

-1. Machine Learning Model
+1. **Machine Learning Model** (model-train) train and generate model to production.

-2. Production Webpage Interface
+2. **Production Web Application** (web-app) this is webpage interface to play with sentiment analysis.